 Macro virus takes advantage of Macros that run in Microsoft Office applications such as Microsoft Word or Excel.
 Cybercriminals send you a macro-infested document via email and use a subject line that interests or provokes you into opening the document.
 When you open the document, a macro runs to execute whatever task the criminal wants.

-By macro-infested document, I mean macros specially designed to download malware or to perform certain other tasks.
-It can happen that the macro itself creates malware that is resident on your computer, duplicates itself, and sends itself to all the people on your contact list.
+By macro-infested document, I mean macros specially designed to download malware or perform certain other tasks.
+The macro can create malware that is resident on your computer, duplicate itself, and send itself to all the people on your contact list.

 After finding out about the vulnerability, Microsoft disabled the macro functioning by default.
 That is, no macro would run in Microsoft Word until you turn macros on or run it manually.
 The same is the case with macros in other applications from Microsoft.
 There are certainly other programs that too make use of macros, but they are not as popular and hence may not be targeted by cybercriminals.